mui/material-ui/docs/data/joy/components/card/card.md

 ## Basic

 The `Card` is a surface component that group multiple components to form a meaningful interface.
-The default card comes with padding and a subtle shadow.
+The default card comes with a padding and a subtle shadow.

 In Joy, we recommend to use these components to compose different kind of information into a single card.